AuthSlimes/AuthSlimes/README.md

 # Welcome to the BitSlime Project

-The BitSlime Project is focused on generating random, cryptographically validated Slime.
+The BitSlime Project is focused on generating random, cryptographically validated BitSlime.

 I created program that generates the precious Slime.
 Each slime we create has these attributes: